-Especially for battery-powered devices the ACTION\SLEEP mode (system-off mode) supports very low power consumption.
-It can be entered by sending the command CMD\SLEEP\REQ to the module.
-As response, the module will send a CMD\SLEEP\CNF and then enter the ACTION\SLEEP mode.
+Especially for battery-powered devices the $ACTION\SLEEP$ mode (system-off mode) supports very low power consumption (<1μA).
+It can be entered by sending the command CMD\SLEEP\ REQ to the module.
+If allowed (due to the current operating state) the module will then send a CMD\SLEEP\CNF and then enter the $ACTION\SLEEP$ mode.

-In ACTION\SLEEP mode the UART is disabled.
-Thus the module will not receive or transmit any data.
-To prevent leakage current, the host shall not pull the URXD to LOW level (as the module has an internal pull-up resistor enabled on this pin).
-The GPIO pins B1-B6 are set to input during the sleep period.
+In ACTION\SLEEP mode the UART is disabled, so the module will not receive or transmit any data.
+To prevent leakage current, the host shall not pull the UART\RX to LOW level (as the module has an internal pull-up resistor enabled on this pin).

-To leave the ACTION\SLEEP mode and enter ACTION\IDLE state again, the module has to be woken up by applying a low signal to the WAKE\UP pin for at least 5 ms before releasing the signal back to high.
+To leave the ACTION\SLEEP mode and enter ACTION\IDLE state again, the module has to be woken up by applying a low signal to the WAKE\UP pin for at least 5ms before releasing the signal back to high.
 The module then restarts completely, so that all volatile settings are set to default.
-A CMD\GETSTATE\CNF will be send when the module is ready for operation again.
+A CMD\GETSTATE\CNF will be sent when the module is ready for operation.